 Based on the Environmental and Social Management Framework (ESMF) and the Resettlement Policy Framework (RPF) for the IWMDP, a number of risks are anticipated from the construction activities.
 The Ministry is in the process of conducting Environmental and Social Impact Assessments (ESIAs), Resettlement Action Plans (RAPs) and Source Protection Plans (SPPs) to provide site specific environmental and social risks and proposed mitigation measures.
 Although most of the mitigation measures from ESIAs will be included in the Contractors' scope of works, there are other risks related to RAP, HIV/AIDS, Gender Based Violence (GBV), Violence Against Children (VAC), community hygiene, sanitation and environmental protection in wider catchment areas which require a specific consultant to augment or strengthen the management of environment, occupational health, and social risk activities for the proposed WSS in the RHCs.
-It is against this backdrop that the MWE will procure services of a qualified consultancy firm to provide ongoing stakeholder engagements, as well as social and environmental risk management activities before and during construction activities of the WSS of the RHCs in Northern Uganda.
+It is against this backdrop that the MWE will procure services of a qualified consultancy firm to provide ongoing stakeholder engagements, as well as social and environmental risk management activities before and during construction activities of the WSS of the proposed Enyau and Nyagak water supply and sanitation systems in West Nile.